top of page

 Process on ground?

-On the ground, transporters use two pallets: one for store-level crates and one for item-level.
-After scanning a crate, they place it on the assigned pallet and move it to its station.
+Transporters work with two pallets: one for store-level crates and one for item-level crates.
+After scanning, each crate is placed on the assigned pallet and moved to its destination station.

 All scanned crates

-Why have an interface for the repetitive task of scanning and palletizing crates, especially when a screen adds friction to the flow?
+Why have an interface for a repetitive task of scanning crates, especially when a screen adds friction to the flow?

 The initial idea was to use color-coded crates (yellow for item-level, blue for store-level) instead of a screen to simplify the task of transporter.
 However, this was not feasible due to the cost implications and the high volume of crates needed daily, which would have blocked picking if procurement fell short due to continuous movement of crate in and out of warehouse.